Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - For sort, it should be a single value ("_s", "_i" and "_dt").
 - For bounce links, it should be multiple values formatted for linking ("_link_ss").
 - For main autocompletion ("à-la-google search"), "_txt" should be used.
 There is a default field "suggest_txt" that groups "_txt" fields.
+By default, it uses a language-neutral folded type, so suggestions are case- and diacritics- insensitive across all languages.
+Diacritics-sensitive variants (type "text_general") are also available in the "Suggest configuration" section on the core show page.
+After (re)creating the field, rebuild suggesters and reindex.
 - For autocompletion in filters, you may use "_ss" for short values and "_txt" for long ones.
 Here, autocompletion in filters is generally useless for long values.